AryanAgarwal1251/Basic-Keylogger/README.md

 # Basic-Keylogger
-I am interested in cybersecurity which is why I am interested in learning how to create a keylogger.
-This is just for learning only.
-At first I will learn from freecodecamp.org.
-Further, I will think about adding my own changes to it.
+I'm deeply interested in cybersecurity, which is why I want to understand how keyloggers work — purely for educational purposes.
+I plan to start by following tutorials from trusted sources like freeCodeCamp.org to learn the basics.
+Once I grasp the core concepts, I aim to experiment by adding my own modifications to deepen my understanding and enhance my practical skills in a responsible way.